sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/StorefrontService/New-SfCluster.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ###

 ## Return Values

-### Citrix.Storefront.Sdk.Task Or Citrix.Storefront.Datamodel.Cluster
+### Citrix.Storefront.Sdk.Task or Citrix.Storefront.DataModel.Cluster
    Returns cluster description or a task, if ran asynchronously.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 New-SfCluster -FarmName "XdSiteName" -XmlServices http://farm1,http://farm2 -ServerName SfServer -RunAsynchronously $true
 ```
-#### Description
-Creates a new cluster on server "SfServer".
+   Description<br>-----------<br>Creates a new cluster on server "SfServer".
 The server will have a default set of services containing fully-functionaly Storefront server with Authentication, Store, Receiver for Web, Desktop Appliance site and the required infrastructure.
 The Store service will have a farm named "XdSiteName" that will contain servers farm1 and farm2, whose will be contacted using http on default port 80.